quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part79_9.4.4_Digital_F.md

 ...
 ```

-Here, \( Z_k \) values repeat every 8 terms due to periodicity.
+Here, $Z_k$ values repeat every 8 terms due to periodicity.
 The complex exponentials are simplified and reused:

 ```plaintext
 Z0 = exp(0) = 1